 The City of Toronto will strengthen Toronto’s nightlife using, and in some cases re-aligning, existing City resources through three main objectives:

-To meet these objectives, the City formed the Night Economy Internal Working Group, which consists of representatives across City divisions who are collaborating with industry stakeholders to make meaningful changes that will ensure Toronto’s night experience is safe and positive for everyone.
+To meet these objectives, the City formed two working groups.
+The Night Economy Internal Working Group consists of representatives across City divisions and agencies.
+The Night Economy External Working Group is a diverse collective of representatives from Residents Associations, Business Improvement Areas, gig workers, unions, owners of businesses active at night, cultural organizations and community groups throughout the city.
+Together, these groups make meaningful changes that will ensure Toronto’s night experience is safe and positive for everyone.

 In 2018, the City began reviewing the licensing and zoning regulations for restaurants, bars and entertainment venues in Toronto.
 In 2023, the City engaged industry stakeholders and residents through consultation sessions and a survey on how to redefine and clarify licensing and zoning for nightlife businesses.